 The use of data and insights helps in predicting how much specific products/services the customers want to purchase during a period.
 In the traditional method, demand forecasting is a bit difficult – as it is seen as a whole.

-There is a wide range of product demand forecast solutions that retailers can make use of today.
+There is a wide range of forecast solutions that retailers can make use of today.
 Some of these methods lead to timely forecast to increase sales and profits.
 Here are a few cases of demand forecasting -

-Usually, in the traditional method of product demand forecasting - several flaws reduce the accuracy of data.
+Usually, in the traditional method of product demand forecast - several flaws reduce the accuracy of data.
 To forecast the demand accurately – retailers may need to use internal and external data metrics such as – competitors, consumer trends, historic sales numbers, website traffic, ad spend and more.

 Some of the best techniques to forecast demand include –